NayaneshGupte/LocationListenerExample/README.md

 # LocationListenerExample

+What this example does:

-This example runs STICKY service in the background contineously and calculate distance since the app is started.
+1. Runs STICKY service in the background continuously and calculate distance since the app is started.

-It also posts location updates to Activity using LocalBroadcastManager in case App is running in foreground.
+2. It posts location updates to Activity using LocalBroadcastManager in case App is running in foreground.

+3. Takes care of runtime permissions for Android - M

 Google Play Services for location updates using Fused (GPS + Network) Location Provider :